 2. Redshift functions

 You can additionally model your data, build complex aggregates and joins to create materialized views for faster query executions on Redshift.
-You can define the interdependencies between various models through a drag and drop interface with Hevo’s Workflows to convert MongoDB data to Redshift.
+You can define the interdependencies between various models through a drag-and-drop interface with Hevo’s Workflows to convert MongoDB data to Redshift.

 Founder and CTO, Hevo Data